Economic Insights

 Exotek Quarterly Industry Insights Report

-Manufacturing PMI® at 48% (-1.0%), contracting in July for the fifth consecutive month, following a two-month expansion preceded by 26 straight months of contraction
+While the PMI increased to 49.1 (+.4), it signaled that economic activity in the manufacturing sector contracted in September for the 7th consecutive month, following a two-month expansion preceded by 26 straight months of contraction.

 • Raw Materials Inventories Contracting